Elisabeth-Marchand/elisabeth-marchand.github.io/index.markdown

 As a Speech and Language Pathologist, I am also interested in early literacy and questions such as: what makes books interesting for children, and how we can facilitate/bootstrap learning through literacy.
 Recently, as a personal project, I started to review picture books for children on the topic of numeracy/STEM and blog about how the content of the books is reflected in research and vice-versa.
 For more info, see the blog posts below.
 <br><br>

 Finally, when I am not working on research or teaching, I like to bake goods using all types of different squashes.
-I am also an avid backpacker, a maple syrup enthusiast :canada: and Beaver Believer :beaver:.
+I am also an avid backpacker, a maple syrup enthusiast :canada: and Beaver Believer.
 </div>